phelipetls/blog/content/posts/favorite-custom-git-commands/index.md

   undo = reset --soft HEAD^
 ```

-It works by using the `git reset` command, which makes the tip of the branch
+It works by using the `git reset` command, which will make the tip of the
-point to a git revision (a commit reference).
+branch point to a specific git revision (a commit reference).

 Our goal is to undo the last commit, so we need a revision to the commit before
 the current one, which is what `HEAD^` means.